waifuai/llm-text-queue/README.md

 ## Configuration

-1. Copy the `.env.example` file to `.env`:
+1. Create a `.env` file by copying `.env.example`:

     ```bash
     cp .env.example .env
     ```

+2. Ensure your Gemini API key is saved in a file named `.api-gemini` in your home directory (`~`).

-2. Modify the `.env` file to set the appropriate values for your environment.
+3. Modify the `.env` file to set the appropriate values for your environment.
 The following environment variables are available:

-    *   `GEMINI_API_KEY`: Your Google Gemini API key.
     *   `REDIS_URL`: The URL of the Redis server (default: `redis://localhost:6379`).
     *   `QUEUE_PORT`: The port for the queue service (default: `5000`).
     *   `RESPOND_PORT`: The port for the response service (default: `5001`).